In previous posts, I managed to discuss:

 Ensure there are sufficient spares available for critical equipment.

-Prepare mechanical maintenance reports.
+Prepare electrical maintenance reports.

 Plan and execute plant or machinery overhauls.